 Senior Seminars provide 12th grade students with an in-depth experience with a topic of their choosing in the field of English Language Arts.
-Schools may offer as few as three or as many as six of the following courses for students to choose from in making their Senior Seminar selection.
+Schools may offer up to six of the following courses for students to choose from in making their Senior Seminar selection.
 Seniors who are enrolled in an UConn ECE English course or a College-Career Pathways Community College English course do not have to take a Senior Seminar.